 Essential minerals including manganese, selenium, chromium and others affect carbohydrate tolerance and the body’s ability to regulate glucose metabolism.
 When these are deficient or unbalanced, this can cause severe fatigue and perhaps feelings of depression.

-Metal Toxicity and Depression
+Environmental Pollutants and Depression

 Copper toxicity is a very common mineral imbalance associated with feelings of depression.
 This type of depression is often accompanied by excessive emotions of many types such as anger, rage, frustration and others.
 This is very common today, due to: